ExpressiveSwift/ExpressiveCasting/README.md

 <a href="https://github.com/Carthage/Carthage"><img alt="Carthage incompatible" src="https://img.shields.io/badge/Carthage-incompatible-red.svg"></a>
 <a href="https://swift.org/package-manager/"><img alt="Swift Package Manager incompatible" src="https://img.shields.io/badge/SwiftPM-compatible-brightgreen.svg"></a>

-Swift nanoframework for writing concise and expressive code when processing untyped and potentially untrusted incoming data (JSON, User Defaults, command-line arguments and such).
+Swift µ-framework for writing concise and expressive code when processing untyped and potentially untrusted incoming data (JSON, User Defaults, command-line arguments and such).

+**Beta status**: (1) is used in multiple production apps, (2) documentation effort is in progress, (3) may still undergo heavy or incompatible changes.

+## Usage

 Provides two alternative interfaces:

 1. A set of casting functions (`BoolValue`, `IntValue`, `DoubleValue`, `StringValue`, `NonEmptyStringValue`, `ArrayValue`, `JSONObjectValue`, `JSONObjectsArrayValue`), most taking `AnyObject?` as an argument and returning the given type or `nil`.

 2. A fuzzy cast postfix operator, `~~~`, providing a terse syntax for the abovementioned functions.

-**Beta status**: (1) is used in multiple production apps, (2) documentation effort is in progress, (3) may still undergo heavy or incompatible changes.

-## Usage

 ### Aliases